malc0mn/ptp-ip/README.md

 [main]
 dhcp=dhclient
 ```
-4. Finish by restarting the service `sudo systemctl restart NetworkManager`
+4. Finish by restarting the `NetworkManager` service:
+`sudo systemctl restart NetworkManager`
-5. Do another connection attempt to your camera's SSID.
+5. Do another connection attempt to your camera's SSID, which should now
+complete as expected.
+6. If you're still having trouble connecting, stop as many applications and/or
+services as possible that might be fighting for DNS requests or other network
+related things, as the camera might be overwhelmed and simply has no time or
+resources to hand out an IP address.

 ## CLI command
 ### Config file